What if God Is Working Through Your Pain? | Genesis 50:15–21

 Gospel Connection

 Joseph’s story reminds us that God can redeem what others meant for evil.
-But the greater Joseph is Jesus Christ — rejected, betrayed, and crucified so that sinners could be forgiven and saved.
-At the cross, God turned the greatest evil in history into the greatest act of grace the world has ever known.
+But the greater Joseph is Jesus Christ.
+He was rejected, betrayed, falsely accused, and crucified, yet God used the greatest evil in history to accomplish the greatest act of grace the world has ever known.

 Have questions about forgiveness, suffering, or trusting God through pain?
-Watch the full sermon, reflect on God’s Word, and join us this week as we continue walking through Genesis together.
-If this message encouraged you, share it with someone who needs hope today.
+Watch the full sermon and reflect on Genesis 50:15–21.
+If this message encouraged you, share it with someone who needs hope today..